natalie-cullings/TripleTen-Data-Science-Bootcamp-Projects/Project 01 - Basic Python/README.md

    - Import and explore the dataset.

 2. **Data Preprocessing**:
-   - Handling missing, duplicate, or inconsistent data.Analyzing distributions, trends, and correlations between votes and ratings.
+   - Handling missing, duplicate, or inconsistent data.

 3. **Data Filtering**:
    - Filter the dataset to only include TV shows released in 1999 or later.